James Friel is the author of The Posthumous Affair, The Higher Realm, Left of North, Taking the Veil and Careless Talk.

 He has dramatised works by Kazuo Ishiguro, Iris Murdoch, Balzac, David Hare, and Faulkner, as well as Charlotte Bronte’s Villette and Orhan Pamuk’s Snow for BBC Radio 3 and 4.

 His shorter fiction has been published internationally, and his work has been awarded a Betty Trask prize, an Authors’ Foundation grant, arts council bursaries and shortlisted for the John Llewellyn Rhys prize.

-A programme leader for the MA in Writing at Liverpool John Moores University, he has also been an external examiner at the universities of East Anglia and Greenwich, and has validated university programmes and examined PhD students.
+He was programme leader for the MA in Writing at Liverpool John Moores University.
+He was also an external examiner at the universities of East Anglia and Greenwich, and he has validated university programmes and examined PhD students.

 He is greatly interested in working with writers in many genres and in fostering research across the university curriculum, developing links between subject areas because very little creative writing is concerned with its own nature but is, more often, founded in giving expression to other areas of knowledge such as law, health, history, or criminology or indeed any of the arts and sciences.

 He lives in Chester.
 Some friends think he should get himself a dog, others say a cat.
 Undecided, he believes that the right animal will come along and adopt him, which seems the better plan.